 - A triage process has been operating in a number of courts (particularly metropolitan courts) to identify and progress priority cases within the following categories:

-- matters adjourned during alert level 4;
+a. matters adjourned during alert level 4;

-- matters dealt with on e-duty during alert level 4;
+b. matters dealt with on e-duty during alert level 4;

-- matters already scheduled to be heard.
+e. matters already scheduled to be heard.

 - In cases where that process is incomplete, it will continue.
-The files will be provided to Judges in accordance with local arrangements.
+The files will be provided to judges in accordance with local arrangements.
 There is no requirement for the registry to prepare memoranda or use the E-Box process other than for actual box work.